angeloriccio/EMOS-CAMS/README.md

 3) "Italy_\<poll\>data_\<date\>_est.csv"
 4) "Italy_\<poll\>data_\<date\>_val.csv"

-coords_est.csv stores the coordinates (UTM32) of each monitoring station selected for estimation. coords_val.csv stores the coordinates for station selected for validation purposes.
-For each selected date, the auxiliary variables used for the spatio-temporal regression are stored in the "Italy_<poll>data_<date>_est.csv" file, where date is the date in dd-mmm-yyyy format.
+coords_est.csv stores the coordinates (UTM32) of each monitoring station selected for estimation purposes. "coords_val.csv" stores the same information, but for stations used for validation purposes.
+For each selected date, the auxiliary variables used for the spatio-temporal regression are stored in the "Italy_\<poll\>data_\<date\>_est.csv" file, where date is the date in dd-mmm-yyyy format.
 "Italy_<poll>data_<date>_val.csv" corresponds to the same information, but for validation stations.

 At the end of each simulation, four files are saved:
 1) "Italy_\<poll\>data_\<date\>_EstimationResults.csv"